Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?

-\paragraph{Background.} Children tend to experience greater difficulty when posed with arithmetic math word problems compared to the same problems formulated solely as arithmetic expressions (see, e.g., \citealp{Jaffe-bolger-2023-survey}).
-This suggests\bernhard{I had some trouble following the logics.
-Is the argument that this suggests that symbolic knowledge does helpd, and hence arithmetic skills are not the full story?
-If yes, could say it directly. ale we changed the previous sentence to make the logic more clear} that arithmetic computation skill alone is not sufficient to successfully solve math word problems.
-In order to distinguish the different skills that are involved, past work has represented math word problems along similar levels as we do above \citep{nesher-teubal-1975-verbal}: (i) problem text, (ii) underlying mathematical relationships, and (iii) symbolic expressions.
-Solving a problem, then, involves transitioning from level (i) to a final answer, possibly through levels (ii) and (iii), with each transition requiring a separate skill.\footnote{Not everyone uses all three levels in their solving process. \citet{Hegarty1995ComprehensionOA} find evidence that unsuccessful human problem solvers often opt for short-cut strategies that rely on surface-level features of the problem text (thus, by our conceptualization, moving directly from text to symbolic expressions), whereas successful solvers are more likely to make use of mental models. }
+\paragraph{Background.} Children tend to experience greater difficulty when posed with arithmetic math word problems compared to the same problems formulated solely as arithmetic expressions; see, e.g., \citet{Jaffe-bolger-2023-survey}.
+This suggests that arithmetic computation skill alone is not sufficient to successfully solve math word problems.
+In order to distinguish the different skills that are involved, past work has represented math word problems along similar levels as we do above \citep{nesher-teubal-1975-verbal}: (i) problem text, (ii) underlying mathematical relationships, and (iii) arithmetic expressions.
+Solving a problem, then, involves transitioning from level (i) to a final answer, possibly through levels (ii) and (iii), with each transition requiring a separate skill.\footnote{Not everyone uses all three levels in their solving process. \citet{Hegarty1995ComprehensionOA} find evidence that unsuccessful human problem solvers often opt for short-cut strategies that rely on surface-level features of the problem text (thus, by our conceptualization, moving directly from text to arithmetic expressions), whereas successful solvers are more likely to make use of mental models. }